jordan7186/jordan7186.github.io/_posts/2022-10-08-Revisiting_SSL.md

 ## Introduction

 Semi-supervised learning (SSL) is one of the most widely studied tasks in machine learning.
 As the ‘supervised’ part of the name suggessts, data instances are accompanied by its labels, which are sereved as the ground-truth.
 However, ‘semi’ suggests that not all given instance are learned by supervised learning, but rather a (small) portion of it also have access its ground-truth labels by the model.
 In the context of graph learning, the task of (semi-supervised) node classification is of the main concern for many research papers.
-The history to solve this task goes quite a way back, one of which is <d-cite key="Zhou2003labelprop"></d-cite>, published back in 2003, before the era of machine learning.
+The history to solve this task goes quite a way back, one of which is (Zhou et al., 2003), published back in 2003, before the era of machine learning.

 In this post, I will revisit this classic method and apply to one of the more modern benchmark datasets, and try to see what analysis can be done to gain some insights.